escion/lastminute-interview-test/README.md

    - imported
    - quantity

-Automated build (with unit tests and program execution) can be found here: https://travis-ci.com/github/escion/lastminute-interview-test
+Automated build (also with program execution) can be found here: https://travis-ci.com/github/escion/lastminute-interview-test